C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: Numerical Results

 Fig. \ref{FigSystemSimulationA} presents the throughput as a function of each \gls{srrh} transmit power, \(P_{\rm max}\) (cf. \cref{ass_power_constraint}).
 The results show that the \gls{paq} significantly outperformed the standard scheme.
-In the latter, the network is already interference limited at 50 dBm, whereas in the former, this does not occur until 110 dBm.
+In the latter, the network is already interference-limited at 50 dBm, whereas in the former, at 110 dBm.
 Therefore, while the perfect-\gls{csi} throughput in the standard scheme is higher than the \gls{paq} counterpart, the latter goes up much faster.

-To study the effect of the quantization bits, Fig. \ref{FigSystemSimulationB} presents the average throughput as a function of $B$, under a per-\gls{srrh} power constraint of \(P_{\rm max}= 45\) dBm.
+Fig. \ref{FigSystemSimulationB} presents the average throughput as a function of $B$ under a per-\gls{srrh} power constraint of \(P_{\rm max}= 45\) dBm to study the effect of the quantization bits.
 The result shows that the \gls{paq} throughput rapidly increases with $B$; thus, outperforming the standard scheme for a wide range of $B$.